bryan-sto/People-Counting-and-High-Risk-Area-Monitoring-System-Assesment-For-Middle-AI-Engineer-Position-/README.md

 3. Complete the Shape: To finish drawing, move your mouse to the location of your final point and right click.
 The polygon will automatically close and fill with color.

 4. Save the Area: Once the completed shape is visible, type a unique name for the area in the text box below the canvas and click the "Save Area" button.

+5. Due to framework limitation i was not able to make the drawable area 100% to scale with the original video source